 Weekly Technical Indicators: [See AMAT weekly technical indicators chart]

 The weekly MACD line is above its signal line since December 28, 2018.
 This is an indication that the medium-term trend is up.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term uptrend is getting stronger.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term uptrend is getting weak.
 Use the following link to access a MACD help.